RidvanCalik/DoesntMatter/README.md

 ## Frontend Setup
-Frontend writed by ReactJS
+Frontend writed by NextJS
-you should be run this commands, if you want to use  project
+If you want to use the project, you should follow this commands
 > npm install    #install node packages
 > npm run dev    #install node packages